-- The Tapered Annual Allowance (TAA) is a lower Annual Allowance which may affect you if you're a high earner.
-If your 'threshold income' (your annual income from all sources before tax) is over £200,000 and your 'adjusted income' (your annual income before tax, plus your pension savings) is over £260,000, then you may be affected by the TAA. - The Money Purchase Annual Allowance (MPAA) is only triggered if you start to take money flexibly from a DC pension pot.
+- is a lower Annual Allowance which may affect you if you're a high earner.
+If your 'threshold income' (your annual income from all sources before tax) is over £200,000 and your 'adjusted income' (your annual income before tax, plus your pension savings) is over £260,000, then you may be affected by - The Money Purchase Annual Allowance (MPAA) is only triggered if you start to take money flexibly from a DC pension pot.